esallychang/BIOF521_Spring2022/_episodes/04-Preparing_Mapping_RNASeq_Tutorial.md

 exercises: 30
 objectives:
 - "Make use of Galaxy Collections for a tidy analysis"
-- "Generate interactive reports to summarise QC information from a collection of files with MultiQC"
+- "Generate reports summarizing QC information from a collection of files with MultiQC"
 - "Use a splice-aware aligner to map RNAseq data to a reference"
 keypoints:
-- "PLEASE EDIT ME"
+- In RNA-seq, reads (FASTQs) are mapped to a reference genome with a spliced aligner (e.g HISAT2, STAR).
+- The aligned reads (BAMs) can then be converted to counts.
+- Many QC steps can be performed to help check the quality of the data.
+- MultiQC can be used to create a nice summary report of QC information.
 ---

 ## Introduction